top of page

 Holiday cheer is found throughout Greenville.
 On Main Street, it’s a 30-foot Christmas tree embellished with 25,550 LED lights and merchants’ holiday-themed windows.

-It’s discovered in festive festivities such as the Bon Secours Festival of Trees with their decorated trees, within the millions of colorful lights at the Upstate Holiday Light Show in Easley, and in the many gingerbread creations at Winter in the Woods.
+It's discovered in festive festivities such as the Bon Secours Festival of Trees, through Dec.
+25, with their decorated trees, within the twinkling lights and displays at the Holidays at the Zoo, Dec.
+1-3, 8-10, 15-23, and 26-30, and in the many gingerbread creations at Winter in the Woods, through Dec.
+26.

 Merriment abounds in Greenville during the season.